Throughout my journey as a single mother, one of the greatest lessons I’ve learned is how to be thankful.

 I was grateful when a classmate in the 6th grade sat with me a lunch when no one else wanted to be my friend.
 I was grateful when the volunteer coordinator at my mom’s job when nice to me when she found out I was pregnant at 15.
-I was grateful when my mother went in to work late so that she could take me to my doctor’s appointments.
-I was grateful when my ex-boyfriend’s mother, Kaye, loved me and my unborn child even when she knew the baby might not be her grandchild.
+And I was grateful when my mother went in to work late so that she could take me to my doctor’s appointments.
+Also, I was grateful when my ex-boyfriend’s mother, Kaye, loved me and my unborn child even when she knew the baby might not be her grandchild.

 I was grateful for my grandmother for letting me live with her and for babysitting while I was at school and work.
 I was grateful for my teachers who let me stay after school to catch on my work after being out for six weeks.
-I was grateful for my friends who supported me and my son often serving as babysitters or just being there for me when I was sad.
+And I was grateful for my friends who supported me and my son often serving as babysitters or just being there for me when I was sad.
 I was grateful for Tammy at the University of Memphis who loved me and my son so much that she babysat or got her secretary to babysit for me when my son was too young for campus daycare.

 This video from my Lessons Learned series from the lessons at the end of every chapter of Life After Birth: A Memoir of Survival and Success as a Teenage Mother is about one aspect of my thankfulness.